 Defective wood is really all about view point.
 Conventional though is that wood needs to clear and completely intact.
 For me anything goes, I turn wood in all forms.
 In my view, the condition of the wood determines what its use is.
 If wood that I gathered needed to be defect free for everything, I would be throwing away a lot of wood.
 This is part of the reason that I make a variety of objects.
 The condition of some wood is better for sculpture and others better for utility.

 Wood for bowl turning or any other utility piece undergoes the most stringent selection.
 Wood for utility work needs to be crack and defect free.
 Another reason why this wood comes from the trunk of the tree.
 Any defect can impact the longevity and function of a utility piece.
 Worm holes in the bottom of your bowl, while perhaps interesting, impacts it usefulness.
 Even with the best efforts in selecting wood, I most commonly loose rough bowl blanks to cracking in the rim.
 Sometimes that is due to my rough thickness not being that uniform.
 Other times the cracks will show up in the rim, knot holes, or other defect areas.

 Turning for decorative objects offers the greatest freedom.
 Early on I found in bowl turning that I couldn’t use certain blanks because they had various defects.
 Those defects include, spalted wood, insect holes, crotches, cracks, knots, voids, bark inclusions, etc. To complicate matters there is often interesting figure in close proximity to all these “defects”.
 I had a hard time in not being able to use this wood.

 Therefor I use anything in my sculptural work.
 I can work around or incorporate these elements in my turnings.
 Occasionally they bring their own set of challenges, but by and large they turn just as well as other parts of a tree that is defect free.
 This is also why I am primarily turning vessels.
-Aside from them being more enjoyable there is less labor in grading and discarding off wood for utility work.
+Aside from them being more enjoyable there is less labor in cutting, hauling, grading, and discarding off wood for utility work.

 Spindle turning is fairly open, though the nature of spindle turning lends itself more towards function than decoration.
 Thus functional items generally look to use defect free wood.
 I look for intact quarter or rift sections free of insect damage and cracks.
 I leave all the defect wood for sculptural work.